All Episodes

 That was big news yesterday.

-And of course, Debbie Wasserman Schultz, so she was happy that those ballots were destroyed before the legal time that it was allowed.
+And of course, Debbie Wasserman Schultz, she was happy that those ballots were destroyed before the legal time that it was allowed.

 A lot of laws have been broken.

-We also have a case in Georgia, Gateway Pundit reporting that in fact eighty percent of new ballots that were discovered in the governor's race.
+We also have a case in Georgia, Gateway Pundit reporting that, in fact, 80% of new ballots that were discovered in the governor's race, oh, of the 5,569 votes, 4,804 went for Stacey Abrams.

-They found the Saturday.
+They found these Saturday.

-Uh, joining us now to get into all of this and what the legal remedy is, what the crimes might be in this case now that it's an ongoing criminal investigation.
+Joining us now to get into all of this and what the legal remedy is, what the crimes might be in this case, now that it's an ongoing criminal investigation, Greg Jarrett, author of the number one bestseller, The Russia Hoax, Fox News legal analyst David Schoen is with us, civil liberties attorney, criminal defense attorney.

 Thank you both for being here.

-Well, we know certain laws were violated, which I've been listing every day.
+If we now have this investigation ongoing, well, we know certain laws were violated, which I've been listing every day.

 Oh, they were.